Recursive deep learning framework for forecasting the decadal world economic outlook: Methodology

 \subsubsection{Data Processing}

-In the traditional time series models (ARIMA and VAR), we simply divide the data into training and test sets by time and proportion.
-In the deep learning models, in order to develop multivariate and multi-step prediction model, we need to reconstruct the original data.

-Suppose our original data structure is where $N$ is the length of data.
+In the deep learning models, in order to develop multivariate and multistep-ahead prediction models, we need to reconstruct the original time series data with input-output pairs for training the model.
+This is done typically using a sliding-window approach, and hence also known as windowing.
+Suppose our original time series data is given by where $N$ is the length of data.
 Next, we introduce the definition of time window \(T\).
 The reconstructed data \(D\) consists of multiple data windows .

-Each data window can be regarded as the data used for model training.
+Each data window can be regarded as a sample (instance) of the data used for model training.
 We need to determine the input step size $m$ and output step size $n$ first.
-In a time window, we have m-step input \(X\) to represent m-th exogenous series in \(T\) and n-step output \(Y\) as the n-th target series of \(T\), then the example of the first time window is as follows.
+In a time window, we have $m$-step input \(X\) to represent the $m$-th exogenous series in \(T\) and n-step output \(Y\), as the n-th target series of \(T\).
+Therefore, the first time window is as follows.

 Next, using the same method, we can reconstruct the remaining data until \(x_N\) is included in the latest time window, so we can write its universal formula below.